(these are the things that you MUST send to your developer before your next project begins)

 Want an easy-to-follow checklist covering this information that you can use when your next development project kicks off?

-…with the free From Mockup to Code checklist!
-Covering everything you must send to your developer before your next project starts for a seamless collaboration from start-to-finish.
+…with the From Mockup to Code Mini-Toolkit!
+Includes the FMtC Checklist (covering everything you must send to your developer before your next project starts) and the 9 Tips Worksheet (covering steps you can take to prep before your next project begins and giving you tips throughout) for a seamless collaboration from start-to-finish.